thumit/Prism3/README.md

 PRISM is a forest management decision support system.
 The name stands for: Plan-level foRest actIvity Scheduling Model.

+PRISM is currently in Alpha version of development.
+For more information on how to try the current version, please contact PRISM development team.

 Development team:

 	Yu Wei, Project Investigator, Associate Professor at Colorado State university (USA), yweimailbox@gmail.com